bjorse/enterprisy/doc/Development log.md

 # Development log
 This is a development log for each day anything was done on the project.
 Each post briefly covers completed tasks of the day and sums up time spent (expressed as hours).

+## 2015-06-07
+Today I consider the "Client data service" finished for what is needed right now.
+I got all the database access stuff ready (CRD, not the U yet), and it's publishing the "client.added" message on the "enterprisy" queue in RabbitMQ as well.
+Good times indeed!

+Next up is the workorder services.
+There will be three of them; first up is the "Workorder data service", which will handle all the base data for workorders.
+The next is the "Workorder process service", which will handle status changes and publish suitable messages on queues.
+The last on is the "Workorder todo service", which will tell the todo service to create todo items.
+Before implementing the "Workorder todo service" though, I'll have to implement the "Todo data service" of course.

+The toughest part will be to figure out the process flow for workorders to get the end product ready in time for my presentation.
+I guess the hour count will peak during these last 10 days.

+I'm also battling my virtual Xubuntu machine which keeps changing its ip address.
+Constantly.
+That needs to be changed!
+Now!

+**Time spent:** 4

 ## 2015-06-06
 Alright.
 The "Client data service" is now fetching and adding from/to a PostgreSQL database that is hosted on my Xubuntu machine.
 Finally!